lovisahallgren/FakeNews/README.md

 ## Getting started
 * Clone repository using [this link](https://github.com/lovisahallgren/FakeNews) in GitHub Desktop or `git clone https://github.com/lovisahallgren/FakeNews.git` in bash.
-* Open MAMP or other local web server and choose the repo as root directory.
+* Open MAMP or other local web server and choose the public map as root directory.
 * Open `index.php` in browser.

 ## Testers